youssef-mansor/TheAgentCompany/workspaces/tasks/example/README.md

 boss NPC, who has some context of the task and would respond in a improvised, but generally pre-defined fashion.
 This context is defined in each individual task image.

-If your task needs to involve NPCs, please see details [here](./NPC.md)
+If your task needs to involve NPCs, take a look at the example task.
+In a nutshell, all you need to do is to add a `scenarios.json` that documents the NPCs involved, their knowledge and their settings.
+For details, see [here](./NPC.md).